zsoltibaba37/microbit/README.md

 I just want to figure out, how to work Micro:bit under Linux.
 Offcorse with Python, not in web IDE.

+This small program sends a PWM signal on "P0".

 How was it made
 -----